Volkswagen Jetta (China): Second generation (New Jetta; 2013)

 The Volkswagen New Jetta 2013 (in Chinese: “大众新捷达2013款”) is a Chinese Volkswagen model produced by FAW-Volkswagen at its plants in Changchun and Chengdu.
 It was launched in March 2013 and replaced the Volkswagen Jetta Pioneer.

 The New Jetta is available with two different engines of the type EA211.
 These are corresponding by region to the China IV or China V emission standard.
 It is a four-cylinder in-line engine with 4 valves per cylinder.
 The fuel injection is controlled electronically, as in all modern engines.
-The performance is 66 or 81 kW.
+The performance is 66 kW (1.4L) or 81 kW (1.6L).

 Following equipment lines are offered: Avantgarde (时尚), Comfortline (舒适) and Luxury (豪华).
 There's a 5-speed manual and a 6-speed automatic transmission option.

+2017 Facelift

 The New Jetta was given a facelift in 2017 with a new front and rear design and a brand new 1.5 litre engine and 7 speed dual clutch gearbox for the 230TSI model.

 To differentiate this version with 2013 type, the selling name was branded as "New Jetta 2017" (in Chinese: “新捷达2017款”).
+Production for the New Jetta ended in March 2020.

+Jetta VA3

-Jetta VA3A new car marque was launched in China in February 2019 known as Jetta and one of the models, the Jetta VA3 is a facelifted and rebadged Jetta Night.
-According to pictures found on Chinese car website Autohome, the Jetta VA3 was said to be powered by two engines, a 1.4 litre turbo and the 1.5 litre naturally aspirated EA211 four cylinder engine.
+A new car marque was launched in China in February 2019 known as Jetta and one of the models, the Jetta VA3 is a facelifted and rebadged Jetta Night.
+According to pictures found on Chinese car website Autohome, the Jetta VA3 was said to be powered by two engine options, a 1.4 litre turbo and the 1.5 litre naturally aspirated EA211 four cylinder engine.
 The VA3 was officially listed in September 2019 and the 1.5 litre EA211 engine is available paired to a 5 speed manual and 6 speed automatic gearbox.